Blue Flag Iris

 • Common Name: Blue Flag Iris

-• Critters or Pests: Whiteflies, cabbage moths
+• Critters: Whiteflies, cabbage moths

 • Family: Iridaceae